List of Blood-C characters: Saya Kisaragi

 In the events of The Last Mind, an amnesic Saya is woken up in a shopping district near Tokyo, by an unlicensed doctor named Haru, who reveals to be her fiancée.
 During her recovery, she meets Ran, a girl who hunts Elder Bairns.
-In the end, while both girls are rescuing Haru, Saya encounters Fumito again, who reveals that the town is another one of his experiment: Haru was cast as fake fiancee, Ran was the girl she killed in the long distant past.
+In the end, while both girls are rescuing Haru, Saya encounters Fumito again, who reveals that the town is another one of his experiment: Haru was cast as fake fiancée, Ran was the girl she killed in the long distant past.
 In order to save Haru from being turned into a full Elder Bairn, she lets Fumito escape, but leaving Haru with no memories of the event.
 She leaves her allies behind and continues her pursuit.

 In Asura Girl, in a pre-World War II-era, Saya is seen with Tadayoshi, who encounters a village conflict with Special Political Police force.
 She is forced to kill both Ran after her uncontrollable transition into an Elder Bairn, and later Ren.

 In Blood-Club Dolls 1 and 2, while still on a pursuit for Fumito to Tokyo, Saya engages in an underground fightclub called "Blood-Club", ran by Fumito's henchman, Sōen.

 In The Last Dark, after she saves Mana Hīragi from an Elder Bairn in Tokyo, she meets Kuroto and SIRRUT, an internet group opposing Fumito's new ordinance law, where they help Saya achieve her goals in finding Fumito.
 After saving Mana again from Tsuji Private Academy ambush caused by Fumito, they bond over their loneliness.
 Reaching Tower's headquarters, Fumito and Kuroto reveals that they've been working together to lure Saya, and the reason why Saya's blood has been collected numerous times is that it breaks the pact between the Elder Bairns and humans.
 After Fumito revealing her killing Mana's dad during her arrival to Tokyo, Saya battles him, who transformed into a giant-Elder Bairn with Kuroto.
 Fumito reveals that he experimented himself long ago to see if he can lift his grandfather's oath on Saya.
 He kisses her and fades away, and she laments she's alone again.